ecmwf/IonBeam/docs/architecture.rst

 Data flows through three sequential stages, each triggered by messages published from the previous stage:

-1. **Ingestion**: Data sources publish ``IngestDataCommand`` messages containing references to raw observation data in object storage.
-The ingestion handler validates, normalizes, and writes this data to InfluxDB, then publishes ``DataAvailableEvent`` messages.
+1. **Ingestion**: Data sources publish :ref:`messaging-interface:IngestDataCommand` messages containing references to raw observation data in object storage.
+The ingestion handler validates, normalizes, and writes this data to InfluxDB, then publishes :ref:`messaging-interface:DataAvailableEvent` messages.

-2. **Coordination**: The coordinator handler receives ``DataAvailableEvent`` messages and tracks which time windows have received new data.
+2. **Coordination**: The coordinator handler receives :ref:`messaging-interface:DataAvailableEvent` messages and tracks which time windows have received new data.
 It maintains an audit trail of ingestion events in Redis and enqueues windows for rebuilding when their content changes.

-3. **Dataset Building**: The builder handler processes queued windows by querying InfluxDB, generating Arrow IPC files in object storage, and publishing ``DataSetAvailableEvent`` messages that fan out to all registered exporters.
+3. **Dataset Building**: The builder handler processes queued windows by querying InfluxDB, generating Arrow IPC files in object storage, and publishing :ref:`messaging-interface:DataSetAvailableEvent` messages that fan out to all registered exporters.

 Design Benefits
 ---------------

 This staged pipeline separates write concerns (ingestion into the time-series database) from read concerns (generating export formats).
-Exporters operate independently by reading Arrow IPC streams from object storage and transforming them into their target formats (ODB, GeoParquet, REST APIs, etc.).
+Exporters operate independently by reading :ref:`messaging-interface:Dataset Data` in Arrow IPC format from object storage and transforming them into their target formats (ODB, GeoParquet, REST APIs, etc.).
 Multiple exporters can process the same dataset concurrently without impacting ingestion throughput.

-The architecture enables safe evolution: new data sources register by publishing to the ingestion queue, new exporters subscribe to the dataset fanout exchange, and the Redis-backed audit trail ensures dataset rebuilds reflect exactly which ingestion events contributed to each time window.
+The architecture enables safe evolution: new data sources register by publishing to the ingestion queue, new exporters subscribe to the dataset fanout exchange (see :ref:`messaging-interface:Message Broker` for topology).